Radiant silver wedding bands and sterling silver engagement rings

 Special Care for Sterling Silver Engagement Rings and Wedding Bands

-To keep silver wedding bands in great shape for many years to come, follow these helpful care suggestions:
+To maintain silver wedding bands in their original condition, follow these helpful care suggestions:

 Because silver can bend under pressure, and scratch, silver wedding